How do I read the Microsoft 365 Security assessment results?

-- PASS: The tenant's configuration matches the baseline.
+| Pass | The tenant's configuration matches the baseline. | None |

-- FAIL: The configuration does not match the baseline.
-The finding includes the observed value, the required value, and a direct link to the relevant page in the Microsoft admin centre.
+| Fail | The configuration does not match the baseline.
+The finding includes the observed value, the required value, and a direct link to the relevant page in the Microsoft admin center. | Remediate using the Solution tab on the finding. |

 Every finding carries the baseline control ID so the upstream rationale can be looked up at any time.

-Why some checks require manual verification?
+Why do some checks require manual verification?

 Currently, 13 of the 118 checks are marked Manual verification required.
 This is deliberate and occurs for one of two reasons.